jirih/rozhlasdl/README.md

                         Number of seconds to wait before a next download.
   --no-subdomain-subdir
-                        Do not use subdomain subdir -v, --verbose         Verbose
+                        Do not use subdomain subdir --max-depth MAX_DEPTH Maximal number of list pages to dive in -v, --verbose         Verbose
 ```
 Given urls must be valid rozhlas.cz pages.